 In the area of fine arts, Pulaski Academy students excel.
 Band, choir, and performing art opportunities are open to students in grades 9-12.
 The visual arts program includes several mediums that appeal to artists of different talents.

 Community service is an integral part of the Upper School experience.
 Students are required to participate in service learning each year, with most students doing more than required.
-During the 2010 year, students in high school completed over 11,000 hours of community service.
+During the 2012-2013 school year, students in high school completed 9,770 hours of community service.

 The Upper School educational experience at Pulaski Academy is varied and meets the needs of a diverse student population.
 Core values of respect, responsibility, integrity, and excellence permeate the academic, the art, and the athletic components of our school.
 By working together, students, faculty, and parents foster a sense of community within the high school.